MaShisongLab/SpacGPA/README.md

 ## Usage

  • See the documentation and tutorials in [SpacGPA](https://spacgpa.readthedocs.io).
- • Each tutorial covers a typical workflow: network construction → program identification (MCL) → functional enrichment analysis (GO/MP) → spatial transcriptome annotation using programs → visualization.
+ • Each tutorial covers a typical workflow: network construction → program identification → functional enrichment analysis of programs → spatial transcriptome annotation using programs → visualization.

 ## How to cite